Lenyn Sosa Preview, Player Props: White Sox vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.56 team ERA that ranks 20th across all league pitching staffs.
+- The Diamondbacks have a 4.55 team ERA that ranks 20th among all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 19th in baseball in home runs allowed (192 total, 1.2 per game).
+- The Diamondbacks rank 19th in baseball in home runs given up (193 total, 1.2 per game).

+- The Diamondbacks will send Pfaadt (2-9) to the mound for his 18th start of the season.
+He is 2-9 with a 6.08 ERA and 86 strikeouts through 90 1/3 innings pitched.

-- In his most recent time out on Sunday, Sept.
-17 against the Chicago Cubs, the righty went four innings, giving up three earned runs while surrendering five hits.
+- In his last time out on Friday against the New York Yankees, the right-hander went 4 1/3 innings, giving up five earned runs while surrendering eight hits.

-- In 17 games this season, the 30-year-old has a 6.81 ERA and 7.8 strikeouts per nine innings, while allowing a batting average of .287 to opposing hitters.
+- The 24-year-old has put up an ERA of 6.08, with 8.6 strikeouts per nine innings, in 18 games this season.
+Opponents are batting .287 against him.

 © 2023 Data Skrive.
 All rights reserved.